nixworks/public/news/2008/08/27/README.md

 ##### Democratic National Convention
 ### [ Senator Barack Obama is formally selected by acclamation as the nominee of the Democratic Party.
 Senator Joe Biden is formally selected as the vice presidential Democratic nominee in the same manner by acclamation. ](/news/2008/08/27/senator-barack-obama-is-formally-selected-by-acclamation-as-the-nominee-of-the-democratic-party-senator-joe-biden-is-formally-selected-as.md)
-_Context: Barack Obama, Democratic National Convention, Joe Biden, Democrat, acclamation_
+_Context: Democrat, Democratic National Convention, acclamation, Barack Obama, Joe Biden_

 ##### Illegal immigrant
 ### [ As many as 71 illegal immigrants are feared drowned after their boat sinks in the Mediterranean off the coast of Malta. ](/news/2008/08/27/as-many-as-71-illegal-immigrants-are-feared-drowned-after-their-boat-sinks-in-the-mediterranean-off-the-coast-of-malta.md)
-_Context: illegal immigrant, Malta_
+_Context: Malta, illegal immigrant_

 ##### 14th Dalai Lama
 ### [ The Dalai Lama cancels two international trips (Mexico & Dominican Republic) to undergo medical tests due to "exhaustion". ](/news/2008/08/27/the-dalai-lama-cancels-two-international-trips-mexico-dominican-republic-to-undergo-medical-tests-due-to-exhaustion.md)